TopGameDev/React-Capstone-App/README.md

 As of right now my application only has a few features:

 - Track Player Stats & Boss Kill Counts
+   - Please go to https://wiseoldman.net and add your username so that your stats will show up when you search.
+The program will not work if you have not registered your username on the site.
 - Post to a HUB for all to see
    - Ability to Edit Post
    - Ability to Delete Post